Home Uncategorized Do Youth Live In Poverty line UK In The 21 Century?

 Introduction

-Poverty line UK ; Poverty has been a persistent issue in the UK for decades.
+Poverty line UK was a survey that revealed statistics about in the UK.
+Poverty has been a persistent issue in the UK for decades.
 Despite the country’s economic growth, poverty rates continue to fluctuate, and the youth are among the most affected.
-This essay aims to explore the extent of poverty among the youth in the UK in the 21st century.
+This article aims to explore the extent of poverty among the youth in the UK in the 21st century.

 Job losses